crossplane/crossplane/design/design-doc-external-secret-stores.md

-We will deprecate the existing `writeConnectionSecretToRef` field in favor of `publishConnectionDetailsTo` field which would support publishing connection details to the local Kubernetes cluster **and/or** to an external secret store.
+We will deprecate the existing `writeConnectionSecretToRef` field in favor of `publishConnectionDetailsTo` field which would support publishing connection details to the local Kubernetes cluster **or** to an external secret store.
-The API would **only allow publishing to a single external store** but would **still allow publishing to an external store while still writing into a local Kubernetes secret**.
-This could be helpful when the motivation behind storing in external store is **reliability** rather than **security**.
-As an example use case, a platform consumer, might want to consume database creds directly in the team namespace but still want it to be saved in a more reliable store for disaster recovery or backup purposes.

-We will only take the **name** of secret in our secret configuration API (i.e. `publishConnectionDetailsTo`) and the rest will go to a separate store specific config (`StoreConfig`).
+We will take the **name** of secret and some per secret metadata like tags in our secret configuration API (i.e. `publishConnectionDetailsTo`).
+The rest of the configuration will go to a separate store specific config (`StoreConfig`).
 This classification enables building a flexible API that satisfies the separation of concerns between platform operators and consumers which Crossplane already enables today for Kubernetes Secrets.

 We will end up having a unified configuration spec for all external secret store types which contains the name field (`name`) and a reference to any additional store specific configuration (`configRef`).
 This would be enough to uniquely identify and access any secret instance, however there could still be some additional attributes or metadata specific to store type that might be desired to be set per secret instance.
 For example, `labels`, `annotations` and `type` of the secret in _Kubernetes_; `Tags` and `EncryptionKey` in _AWS_.

-For local Kubernetes, this could be supported by a strong typed spec, however, for external stores, to stick with a unified interface, we will receive this configuration as arbitrary key value pairs with an optional `attributes` field.
+A `StoreConfig` named `default` will be created during installation which is configured to write secret to a Kubernetes cluster in the Crossplane installation namespace.

+`StoreConfig.configRef` will be an optional parameters and **in its absence**:

+- For cluster-scoped resources (e.g. `MR` and `XR`), it will be late initialized as `configRef.name=default`.
+- For namespaced resources (e.g. `XRC`), secrets published to the same namespace as the resource.

 **Examples:**